 The course will largely be made up of discussions, thus student attendance and participation is key to success on the course.
-Students are required to be active in class debates, complete regular written assignments and prepare short presentations for the class, where set.
+Students are required to be active in class debates, complete regular written assignments and prepare short presentations for the class.

-There are assessment tasks that contribute to a student's final grade in TOK.
-Through the course students will have opportunities to complete practice assessment tasks.
+There are two assessment tasks that contribute to a student's final grade in TOK.
+Throughout the course students will have opportunities to complete practice assessment tasks.

-- TOK Presentation.
-This should be of about ten minutes (per group member) in length and can be given individually, or in a small group.
-This is on a topic of the students choosing and students must complete a presentation planning document and a self-evaluation report. - TOK Essay.
-Each student has to write an essay of approximately 1200 to 1600 words in length on one of seven prescribed titles.
-This will normally be written in T2 of DP12 but preparation for the essay will take place during T1 of DP12.
+- TOK Exhibition (33%): An exploration of how TOK manifests in the world around us.
+Students are required to create an exhibition consisting of three objects, links to TOK themes, exploration of a IA prompt and a 950 word written commentary. - TOK Essay (66%): Each student has to write an essay of approximately 1200 to 1600 words in length on one of six prescribed titles.
+This will normally be written in term one and two of DP12.
 Students are allowed to be given formal feedback from their TOK Teacher on one draft of their essay.

-The marks from the TOK assessment are combined with the marks for the Extended Essay to award students a maximum of three additional points which raise the maximum possible Diploma score.
+The marks from the TOK assessment are combined with the marks for the Extended Essay to award brainford@mescairo.com